andrewchiull/Queenless-Pollination-Platform/README.md

 ## Development

-### 1. shopping-frontend: Frontend for user
+### 1. shopping-frontend:

 The most important part `OrderForm` is located in `shopping/frontend/src/app/order/components/OrderForm.tsx`.

-### 2. shopping-backend: APIs for orders
+### 2. routing-backend:

-The backend API is located in `shopping/backend/src/routes.ts`.
+The routing backend is located in `routing/backend/src/main.py`.

 - GET `/products`: Fetches all products from MySQL database.
-(If the database is not ready, it will fetch products from `shopping/backend/data/products.json` instead.)
+(If the database is not ready, it will fetch products from `routing/backend/data/products.json` instead.)
 - POST `/orders`: Submits a new order.

-### 3. routing-backend: Routing

-The routing backend is located in `shopping/routing/backend/src/main.py`.